 So…look at your diet …really look at your exercise levels and then you will be off to a good start!
 A couple of previous posts which have handy tips in…

 Other essentials are looking at the amount of alcohol you drink and if you do have the odd tipple every night then please try having the odd night off, I guarantee you will get a better nights sleep!
 The same goes for caffeine – how many coffees did you have today?!
-Cut down the caffeine levels – absolute no brainer and don’t have a caffeinated drink later in the day – these simple measures can make such a difference to some women.
+Cut down the caffeine levels – absolute no brainer and don’t have a caffeinated drink later in the day.
+Caffeine stays circulating around in your body for longer than you think.

-Having a good bedtime routine makes a difference too – take time to have that bath instead of just collapsing into bed.
-It really helps to relax you, (try adding some geranium oil), and gives you those essential few moments to yourself.
-Or if you’re into yoga / pilates just take a moment to do some gentle stretches – excellent way to wind down and brilliant for your muscles especially if you’re prone to something like restless leg syndrome and get those switching legs – soooo annoying!
+Having a good bedtime routine can make a difference – take time to have that bath instead of just collapsing into bed.
+It can really help you to relax, (try adding some geranium oil), and gives you those essential few moments to yourself.
+If you’re into yoga / pilates just take a moment to do some gentle stretches before bedtime – excellent way to wind down and brilliant for your muscles especially if you’re prone to the likes of restless leg syndrome and get those switching legs – soooo annoying!

-Your bedroom – this should not become an extension of your office – take out all techy equipment and don’t take your phone to bed with you!
-If you do wake up, try reading a book instead or do some simple CBT (cognitive behavioural therapy) exercises which you have now taken the time to learn!
-(Great book to look at self helping in that area : https://www.amazon.co.uk/Managing-Hot-Flushes-Night-Sweats/dp/0415625157 ).
-Some people advise getting up and having a wander – whatever floats your boat – but don’t wander downstairs and turn the TV on – try and avoid stimulation of any sort!
-You could always wake up your partner have a quick bonk and then go back to sleep – yep any form of exercise…!
+The bedroom – this should not become an extension of your office – take out all techy equipment and don’t take your phone to bed with you!
+Latest advice from the experts – if you haven’t managed to get to sleep within 30 mins or have been asleep and are now awake and can’t get back to sleep, don’t lie there fretting away.
+Get up and leave the bedroom get a glass of water, read a book, listen to some music or do some simple CBT (cognitive behavioural therapy) exercises which you have now taken the time to learn!
+(Link to excellent self help book below), Make sure no techy equipment is turned on.
+In other words try and avoid stimulation of any sort!
+Then go back to bed and try to sleep again…keep doing this and gradually you will retrain your body into a better sleeping pattern…not a quick fix but can work if you persevere.
+You could of course always wake up your partner have a quick bonk and then go back to sleep – yep any form of exercise…!

 - Good bedtime routine